Artemis program: Dragon XL

-Human Landing System
+Human Landing System (HLS)

 The Human Landing System (HLS) is a critical component of the Artemis mission.
 This system transports crew from lunar orbit (the Gateway or an Orion spacecraft) to the lunar surface, acts as a lunar habitat, and then transports the crew back to lunar orbit.
+In 2021 SpaceX's Starship HLS program was awarded the winning NASA bid for the production of a crewed lunar landing vehicle.
+In May 2023, Blue Origin was selected as the second provider for lunar lander services.

-Development history
+Early developmental history of the HLS vehicle

-NASA elected to have the HLS designed and developed by commercial vendors.
-NASA called for proposals, and five vendors responded.
+Bidding for NASA's HLS lunar landing vehicle began in 2019.
+At that time, NASA elected to have the HLS designed and developed by commercial vendors.
+Eleven competing contracts were initially awarded in May 2019.
 In April 2020, NASA awarded three competing design contracts, and in April 2021, NASA selected the Starship HLS to proceed to development and production.

-Separately from the design and development program for the first two HLS spacecraft, NASA has multiple smaller contracts to study elements of alternative HLS designs.
-Eleven contracts were awarded in May 2019 and five were awarded in September 2021.
+Separate from its early design and development program for its first HLS spacecraft, NASA retains multiple smaller contracts to study various elements of alternative HLS designs.

 Starship HLS

 The Starship Human Landing System (Starship HLS) was the winner selected by NASA for potential use for long-duration crewed lunar landings as part of NASA's Artemis program.